shupershuff/D2r-Multiboxing-Without-A-Script/README.md

 NOTE: KR.Actual.Battle.net has been down since 7th Oct 2023.
 Blizzard are useless and haven't resolved this service outage.

 ## Launch via Battlenet Client
 Ew yucky.
-Ignore the plethora of YouTube guides telling you to do this.
+Ignore the plethora of YouTube guides telling you to open multiple battlenet instances to do this.
 Gross.<br>
 Not only will you be tripping over various battlenet windows (which is a nightmare when changing regions) but you'll also need to copy the game install folder several times.

 ## Launch via Authentication Token (Advanced)